-The Board considers that each of Paul Brasher, Rebecca McGrath, Graham Smorgon AM, Kathryn Fagg, Greg Hayes, Joseph Breunig and Brian Kruger are independent when assessed on the criteria above, taking into account all the relevant interests, matters and relationships of the particular director.
+The Board considers that each of Paul Brasher, Rebecca McGrath, Graham Smorgon AM, Kathryn Fagg, Joseph Breunig and Brian Kruger is independent when assessed on the criteria above, taking into account all the relevant interests, matters and relationships of the particular director.

 As Managing Director & CEO of the Company, Jeanne Johns is not considered to be an independent director.
-In summary, of the eight directors, the Board considers seven directors are independent.
+In summary, of the seven directors currently on the Board, the Board considers six directors are independent.
+The Board further considers Bruce Brook to be independent when assessed on the criteria listed above.